 “While you don’t need to spend hundreds of dollars, using a racquet with higher-quality materials is definitely an investment that raises your game,” says Arun Pant, CA tennis assistant general manager.
 “With the less expensive options, you’ll need a new racquet much quicker.”

 It’s also essential to make sure your racquet is suited for your size (including hand size), strength and skill level.
 Each racquet line has different models within each design, intended for a range of skill levels.
 So a beginner or intermediate player will generally want a wider head size for more ease in hitting the ball, while an advanced player with more control can benefit from a smaller head size.

 Generally, it’s a good idea to upgrade at least every three years to keep up with the latest tennis racquet technology.
 Doing so also accounts for the fact that your racquet starts to break down the moment you first string it, much like when you drive a car off the lot.

 “The new Head Radical Series has a new graphene 360+ technology in it.
-This means the graphite material they put in racquets, provides more balance and more control when you swing,” said Pant.
+This means the graphite material they put in racquets, provides more balance and more control when you swing,” says Pant.
 “The MP is a little lighter with a smaller head size and denser string pattern, and is best for more advanced players.”